HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### INP as a hypothetical CWV metric

-INP is not an official CWV metric, but <a hreflang="en" href="https://twitter.com/anniesullie">Annie Sullivan</a>, who is the Tech Lead for the CWV program at Google, has <a hreflang="en" href="https://twitter.com/anniesullie/status/1535208365374185474">commented</a> about its intended future:

-> INP is still experimental!
-Not a Core Web Vital yet, but we hope it can replace FID.
+INP is not an official CWV metric, but <a hreflang="en" href="https://twitter.com/anniesullie">Annie Sullivan</a>, who is the Tech Lead for the CWV program at Google, has <a hreflang="en" href="https://twitter.com/anniesullie/status/1535208365374185474">commented</a> about its intended future, saying "_INP is still experimental!
+Not a Core Web Vital yet, but we hope it can replace FID._"

 This raises an interesting question: hypothetically, if INP were to be a CWV metric today, how different would the pass rates be?